Joseph P. Kennedy Sr.: High society

+While getting dressed for an evening at Windsor Castle soon after he arrived, Kennedy paused in momentary reflection and remarked to his wife, "Well, Rose, this is a helluva long way from East Boston, isn't it?"

-On May 6, 1944, Kennedy's daughter, Kathleen, married William "Billy" Cavendish, Marquess of Hartington, the elder son of the Duke of Devonshire.
+On May 6, 1944, Kennedy's daughter, Kathleen, married William Cavendish, Marquess of Hartington, the elder son of the Duke of Devonshire.
 The union was disapproved by Rose Kennedy due to Hartington being an Anglican.
 Unable to reconcile their religious backgrounds, Hartington and Kathleen were married in a civil ceremony.
-Hartington, a major in the Coldstream Guards, was killed in action in 1944.
+Hartington, a major in the Coldstream Guards, was killed in action on September 9, 1944.

 Appeasement

 Kennedy rejected the belief of Winston Churchill that any compromise with Nazi Germany was impossible.
 Instead, he supported Prime Minister Neville Chamberlain's policy of appeasement.
 Throughout 1938, while the Nazi persecution of the Jews in Germany intensified, Kennedy attempted to arrange a meeting with Adolf Hitler.
 Shortly before the Nazi bombing of British cities began in September 1940, Kennedy once again sought a personal meeting with Hitler without the approval of the U. S. Department of State, in order to "bring about a better understanding between the United States and Germany".